zobweyt/zobweyt/README.md

 I’m Nikita Gaziev (aka zobweyt) — a 17 y.o. student from Moscow, passionate about **frontend** and **open source**.
 Focused on engineering **accessible** and **high-performance** UIs.
 Currently exploring the world of **self-hosting infrastructure**.
 I mostly use **JavaScript** & **TypeScript**, **Python** and code on **macOS** and **WSL (NixOS)**.

-> 💡 **Fun fact**: I’m building Minecraft adventure maps and datapacks in my free time in addition to coding.

 ## 📊 Stats

 <div align="start">